msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 * View Achievements
 * Get notification when I receive an achievement

-### Coding Principles
+### Principles

-I have decided on 4 principles to drive the project.
-After and having many discussions with work colleagues I determined coding principles highly depend on our project.
+After much consisdartion and speaking with many collagues I determined coding principles highly depend on our project.
 For example, I have a brother who writes mobile app games for a living.
-Many don’t store any user data like a username or a password, so security is less important.
+Many of his projects do not store any personal data or passwords.
 Additionally, putting in the extra effort to help ensure correctness, and that the game is maintainable may not be worth the effort until he knows the game is popular enough.
-This is totally acceptable as they are in a sense a prototype.
-I am instead aiming for a production ready system and these 4 principles fit with my user stories.
+This is totally acceptable as many of them are in a sense a prototype.
+I am aiming for a production ready system that contains some pessonal data this drove me to the following project principles. a users email and password and landed on decided on these principles.

 _Secure_